tamb/domponent/README.md

 ### data API 💽

+**Note:** Use as much or as little of this library as you want.
+You can use this for just `data-component`, `data-ref` and `data-ref-array` attributes and make your DOM selection a lot easier.
+You can make stateless components with the `Exponent` class.
+The sky's the limit.
+At its core, Domponent is a set of utility classes for your HTML.

 #### `data-component`

 We use this bad boy to match the component name to its corresponding `class` in the `Init` configuration object